-The Student Success Center (SSC) sponsors a limited conditional admission program, University College (UC), for freshmen and transfer students who do not meet regular admission criteria but who show potential for academic success.
-Students are selected for participation in UC through application review and interviews.
-Students admitted through this process must sign an agreement to specific conditions, and are linked to necessary support services and developmental advising.
-Students may be referred for consideration for UC after initial evaluation of their files is completed in the Office of Admissions.
+The Student Success Center (SSC) sponsors a limited conditional admission program, Academic Interest and Major Exploration (AIME), for freshman and transfer students who do not meet regular admission criteria but who show potential for academic success.
+Students are selected for the AIME program based on an application review and admission interview in the Office of Admissions.
+Students accepted through this process are linked to necessary support services and developmental advising.

 RequirementsInternational applicants for undergraduate programs must be academically above average and have completed studies equivalent to those of American high school graduates (twelve years of pre-university study).
-They also must have received the appropriate certificates enabling them to pursue university studies in their own countries.
-All non-Canadian foreign documents must be evaluated by a recognized educational credential evaluation service such as the World Education Services or the Educational Credential Evaluators.
+Applicants must have also received the appropriate certificates enabling them to pursue university studies in their own countries.
+All foreign educational systems using a non-4.0 grading scale must be evaluated by a recognized educational credential evaluation service such as the World Education Services or the Educational Credential Evaluators.
 For additional information, visit the International Admissions website.

 English ProficiencyEnglish proficiency is demonstrated in several ways: (1) by those who come from a country where English is the official language; (2) by completion of an undergraduate or graduate degree at a college or university in the U.S. or in a country where English is the official language and the language of instruction in higher education; (3) by a TOEFL Internet-based Test score total of 80+ and a 21+ in the Writing Section; (4) by a TOEFL Paper-based Test score total of 550+ and a 5+ TWE; or (5) by an IELTS Overall Band Score of 6.5+.